This website uses cookies to help improve your user experience

 On the downside, this arrangement requires a unique add-on for every popular frontend player out there.
 With the variety of players that different publishers utilize, this additional burden severely undermines the flexibility of SSAI integration.

-Today, some vendors attempt to reduce this complexity by offering SSAI-aware SDKs that natively support tracking event injection into existing analytics workflows.
+Today, some vendors attempt to reduce this complexity by offering SSAI-aware SDKs that natively support tracking event injection into existing AdTech analytics workflows.
 However, these SDKs are not yet universally adopted across major HTML5 and CTV players, which means the need for custom integration work still persists in many cases.

 Since we are playing HTTP-based streams, we can also track server requests to corresponding chunks or playlists, as well as calculate user behavior that needs to be tracked.
-Currently, this approach to tracking seems to be universal, and our adtech professionals have tested it in a number of projects:
+Currently, this approach to tracking seems to be universal, and our AdTech professionals have tested it in a number of projects:

 The latest versions of the MPEG-DASH standard include a playlist tagging feature, which allows transparent server-side tracking by leveraging the remote element functionality.